 - Perform uterine massage to stimulate contractions following delivery

-- Place patient on bed rest with legs elevated
+- Place the patient on bed rest with legs elevated

 - Prepare patient for surgery if indicated; remain on NPO status